spotbot2k/pimcore-learning-management-framework/README.md

 # Pimcore Learning Management Framework

+This framework is inspired by [Pimcore Academy](https://pimcore.com/de/developer/academy), [Programming Hub](https://programminghub.io/) and many other resources that provide knowledge to the comunity.

 As it is implied by the name this repository does not provide a ready to use solution.
 It contains baisic tools and classes to implement your own in a short amount of time.

 1. [Installation](doc/01_Installation.md)